-Update: as new cafes open up, old ones close down, and existing ones change their rules, we have accordingly updated this post to reflect the state of London cafes in 2019 since its original publication last year.
+Update: as new cafes open up, old ones close down, and existing ones change their rules, we have accordingly updated this post to reflect the state of working cafes in London in 2021 since its original publication in 2018.
+Of course, we’d always recommend checking the café site directly (linked in the café title) for the most up to date information and opening hours, so you don’t end up lugging your kit all around London!

 Being a freelancer affords a lot of flexibility.
 Unlike the average desk worker, you aren’t necessarily tied to one location.
 Instead, you can choose to work from just about any suitable spot you please.

-Getting out of the house provides a change of scenery (known to boost creativity), offers the opportunity to meet and co-work with other freelancers and has the added perk of high-quality coffee and snacks being brought straight to your table, freeing up more time to focus.
+Getting out of the house and finding cafes to work at provides a change of scenery (known to boost creativity), offers the opportunity to meet and co-work with other freelancers and has the added perk of high-quality coffee and snacks being brought straight to your table, freeing up more time to focus (as long as it’s a cafe with Wi-Fi, of course).

-Many freelancers do prefer to stay and work from home, using a home office, but on the days that you’d appreciate a change of scenery or if you’re visiting London, here’s a selection of places that should be at the top of your list.
+Many freelancers do prefer to stay and work from home, using a home office, but on the days that you’d appreciate a change of scenery or if you’re visiting the UK’s capital city, here’s a selection of the best cafes to work at in London that should be at the top of your list.

-As more and more people turn to freelancing, coffee shops and cafes are in-turn embracing an evolving type of customer who chooses to use them as working spots.
+As more people turn to freelancing and businesses have become more relaxed around remote working, coffee shops and cafes are in-turn embracing an evolving type of customer who chooses to use them as working spots.
 There are a few essential qualities that a place needs to be fully laptop-friendly, and those most preferred by remote workers are:

 That last point is crucial and often overlooked, it’s super important that you’re working from a place that’s laptop friendly.
 There are some establishments where working with a laptop simply isn’t appropriate.
 These tend to be busy establishments serving food, with a fast turnaround time for each table – for example, small cafes near tourist hotspots.
 They are a business after all, and when they might be able to serve food to sixteen people (four lots of four) over two hours on a single table – it simply isn’t sustainable for them to lose that custom to a single freelancer buying a coffee or two in that time.

-With all the above key points in mind, and with Dinghy being a remote company, thus having each personally spent a considerable amount of time working from public spaces – we have compiled a list of the best places to work with a laptop in London in 2019.
+With all the above key points in mind, and with Dinghy being a remote company, thus having each personally spent a considerable amount of time working from public spaces – we have compiled a list of the best places for a freelancer to work in London in 2021.
+Looking for laptop cafes in London?
+Coffee shops near Euston Station?
+Or the best cafes in Soho?
+Whatever you’re trying to find, we’ve got you covered.

-This list includes a broad selection of cafes, libraries and coffee shops so that you can find an atmosphere that best fits your work style.
+This list includes a broad selection of cafes, libraries and coffee shops across London so that you can find an atmosphere that best fits your work style.

 Rather than just picking and sticking with a couple, it’s worth giving all of these spaces a try and then see which ones suit your needs best.
 Some days, you might want a space geared primarily for working while other times you might want something more laid-back where you can kick back to enjoy a coffee, pastry and a good book.

-The best cafes in London to work from as a freelancer:
+The best cafes in Central London to work from as a Freelancer

 The British Library Cafe